Profits jump at Brian O’Driscoll’s business

 ODM & Promotions accumulated profits rose by €730,000 in 12 months to August 2016

-Former Ireland international Brian O’Driscoll: set up his business in 2001.
+Former Ireland international Brian O’Driscoll.
 Photograph: Brian Lawless/PA

 Brian O’Driscoll may no longer enjoy the healthy income from his playing contract with Ireland and Leinster but accounts just filed for his main business show that the rugby icon’s earning power shows no sign of slowing down as the accumulated profits increased €731,897 in the 12 months to the end of August 31st last year.